Cart Transform: Update Lines Operation

 Cart line displays custom title, image, and price based on the personalization

-Example 4: Price Mapping from Variant Metafield
+Example 4: Volume-Tiered B2B Pricing with Price Mapping

 Add a Variant Price Mapping block